rebassjs/rebass/README.md

 }
 ```

 ## Styling with CSS

-    Although it's not recommended to use extensively, components can be styled with CSS.
+Although it's not recommended to use extensively, components can be styled with global CSS.
 Each component has a className that matches the component name.
 To control things like button hover styles, this can be a convenient way to style pseudo-classes.
 Note, that due to the use of inline styles, some properties may need to be overridden with an `!important` flag.

 ```css
 .Button:hover {